Music therapy for Alzheimer's disease: Future Research

-Power of music
+Efficiacy

+Music programs in general have been newly investigated as a more formal and structured way to alleviate cognitive impairments associated with Alzheimer's disease and other related dementias.
+Providing five sessions of music-based therapy has been found to generally improve behavioral problems, reduce anxiety, and enhance the emotional well-being.
+In contrast, however, no clear evidence about music's effect on aggression or agitation was observed.

 Music influences many regions of the brain including those associated with emotional and creative areas.
 Because of this, music has the power to evoke emotion and memories from deep in the past, so it is logical that Alzheimer's patients have the ability to recall musical memories from many decades prior given the richness and vividness of these memories.
 Music memory can be preserved for those living with Alzheimer's disease and brought forth through various techniques of music therapy.
 Initial research has suggested that reminiscence music can be associated with daily tasks to aid in their successful completion and reduce the burden on caregivers.
 Areas of the brain that are influenced by music are one of the last regions to degenerate due to the progression of Alzheimer's disease.

 Music therapy has a positive effect on immediate and delayed word recall in mild AD patients.
 In a clinical setting, short and long-lasting stimulations by music were shown to have a positive effect on both category fluency in verbal tasks as well as fluency and speech content.
 Music therapy was also found to be effective in controlling the psychiatric and behavioral side-effects of AD, causing a decrease in caregiver distress as well as an increase in quality of life.

 Alzheimer's patients can often remember songs from their youth even when far along in the progression of their disease.
 Dementia facilities the use music as a means of entertainment, since it often brings joy and elicits memories.
 Alive Inside describes that music activates more parts of the brain than any other stimulus and records itself in our motions and emotions.
 The movie describes that these are the last parts of the brain touched by Alzheimer's.

 Music therapists have the capability to develop relationships and bonds with their patients, especially through repeated sessions.
 Music can help with an adjustment toward unfamiliar environments as well as settings that trigger memories from deep in the past.
 These sessions can often lead to uncontrollable emotions, as evidenced in the patients Dan Cohen describes and highlights in nursing homes in Alive Inside.
 One patient documented in Alive Inside had used a walker for many years, and while listening to a song from her youth was able to dance without the use of her walker.